10 Essential Live Chat Best Practices & How to Execute Them

 • FCR (First Contact Resolution): for measuring customer satisfaction.
 The higher your FCR, the higher your customer satisfaction is.

 With human support agents, you are only able to help customers during your opening hours.
-But AI chatbots allow you to handle basic queries twenty-four seven.
-Being always available improves your live chat customer satisfaction.
+But AI chatbots allow you to handle basic queries 24/7.

 Customers want their issues and concerns to be taken care of quickly without unnecessary steps or processes.
 This is why it’s important to be proactive rather than reactive.

-The easiest way to be proactive is to have a live chat button on your website.
 Use your live chat to reach out to customers and visitors to offer help or information.
-You can automate your live chat tool to approach a customer first with a specific message before they reach out to you.
+You can also automate your live chat tool to approach a customer first with a specific message before they reach out to you.

 This preempts any issues they may have and can be done using insights gained from data analysis and machine learning.

-For example, when a customer is browsing a pricing page, send them a message on the live chat saying something like “Hello!
-I see you’re browsing our [product].
-I can give you some additional info.”
+For example, when a customer is browsing a pricing page, send them a message on the live chat saying something like:

 Set up your live chat software so that the last step after closing down the current conversation is a request for customers to rate their experience.